IvLabs/manipulation/mom/Readme.md

 * Answer = By tracing  the reverse path , there may be any obstacles considering  that in transformation  components
 * Continue  to next leactures

+## Date 07-11-2020
+* Translation matrix is unit less
+* rotation matrix's nine parmeters
+* Parameters for representation of manipulator
+     - length og arm
+     - Joint angle
+     - angles b/w axis ( not sure )
+* There is not any velocity transformation matrix
+* state space vector
+* There are 12 no. of ways to attend any oriantation using Eular angles as well as fixed angles method
+* Rotation matrix about an axis
+* Parameter K ( which is vector ) in Equivalent angle axis representation
+* Eulers Parameter , why we need that parameters  ?
+      - To avoid singularity problem
+* The last Example using cosign angles

+* TO DO
+    - post the values of cosign angles on discord
+    - find the sign convention for that angles
+    - avoid confusion b/w XYZ and ZYX sequence
+    - Slove Assignment